moon23k/Transformer_Variants/README.md

 ## Transformer_Ablation

-Transformer is being used as a basis for various NLP models.
+The Transformer is a great model, but it's a not perfect model.
+There's still plenty of room for improvement in Transformer.
-This repo focuses only on Transformer itself, comparing each Design Choices.
+This repo compares the three structures, each of **Vanilla**, **Recurrent**, and **Evolved** Transformer.
+A detailed description of each structure is given below.

 <br>
 <br>